Bayer-Group/BIC-subscreen/README.md

 #### 2.1.8. factorial

-If (factorial=TRUE) the calculation of factorial contexts is performed, which is required for the ASMUS-tab (see [chapter 3.5](#chap35)).
+If `factorial=TRUE`, the calculation of factorial contexts is performed, which is required for the ASMUS-tab (see [chapter 3.5](#chap35)).
 The calculation time of subscreencalc increases if the parameter factorial is set to TRUE.
 A factorial context is defined as the combination of all factor levels of a given subgroup.
-As an example, for a subgroup with three factor combination sex: f, ageg: High and cholg: Low (all factor variables with 2 levels) the factorial context includes eight subgroups.
+As an example, for a subgroup with three factor combination sex: f, ageg: High and cholg: Low (all factor variables with 2 levels respectively) the factorial context includes eight subgroups.
 The concept of factorial contexts will be explained in more detail in [chapter 3.5.1](#chap351).

 <div id='chap219'>